 In Summary

 So, what have we learned?
-Espresso is both the name of a drink and a method of making coffee, by following a specific set of guidelines established by the Italians a good few hundred years ago.
+Espresso is both the name of a drink and a method of making coffee by following a specific set of guidelines established by the Italians a few hundred years ago.
 Short, concentrated, and dark in color!

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.